GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: PROPOSED METHOD

 The pedestrian trajectory prediction problem can be formulated as follows: Given the current frame $t=0$, where the semantic map of the scene $\mathcal{S}$ and history positions of the targeted agent in the past $t_h$ frames $X = \{x_{t}\in \mathbb{R}^2| t = -t_h+1,-t_h+2,...,0 \}$ are available, the objective is to obtain $N$ possible future trajectory prediction of the agents in the next $t_f$ frames $\widetilde{Y}_n = \{\widetilde{y}_{t}\in \mathbb{R}^2| t = 1,2,...,t_f \}$.
 The notation with tilde represents the predicted result.

-Our method divides the overall trajectory prediction task into goal prediction and trajectory generation.
+Our proposed framework divides the overall trajectory prediction task into goal estimation and trajectory prediction, as illustrated in Fig. \ref{fig:network}.
 First, a network is applied to predict the probability distribution heat-map of the goal position.
 Then, a set of possible goals of the target agent is sampled from this distribution heat-map.
-Extracting the feature of these goal estimations and the target agent's history information as guidance, a diffusion denoising network is applied to get the future trajectory prediction $\widetilde{Y}$.
+Extracting the feature of these goal estimations and history information as guidance, a diffusion denoising network using the two-stage tree sampling algorithm is applied to get the multi-modal future trajectory prediction $\widetilde{Y}_n$ of the target agent.
 In the following part of this section, we will introduce the proposed framework in detail.
-Furthermore, we will describe the tree sampling algorithm for generating multi-modal future trajectory prediction.
-Finally, we will introduce the loss function and the training scheme.
+Furthermore, we will introduce the loss function and the training scheme.